On The Spectrum Of Infinite Quantum Graphs: Infinite metric and quantum graphs

 Recall from Remark~\ref{rem:redu} that compact subgraphs of $\mGraph$ are exactly those which intersect only a finite number of edges of $\mGraph$.
 Properties (1) and (2) imply in particular $\bigcup_{n \in \N} \mGraph_n = \mGraph$ and that, if $\mGraph$ is compact, then every compact exhaustion of $\mGraph$ will eventually become stationary.

-\begin{exa} We will often use the following construction, which yields a compact exhaustion in any locally finite, connected graph $\mGraph$:

-Fix a vertex $\mv \in \mV$.
-Then, any $\mw \in \mV$ has a well-defined combinatorial distance to $\mv$.
+\begin{exa} We will often use the following construction, which yields a compact exhaustion in any locally finite, connected graph $\mGraph$: Fix a vertex $\mv \in \mV$.
+Then, any $\mw \in \mV$ has a well-defined combinatorial distance to $\mv$, see for instance~\cite[Section~1.3]{Die17}.
 Set to be the induced subgraph of $\mGraph$ containing all vertices of $\mGraph$ of combinatorial distance at most $n \in \N$ to $\mv$.
-Recall from Definition~\ref{DefinitionInducedSubgraph} that the adjacency relations in $\mGraph_{\mv,n}$ are chosen to mirror those in $\mGraph$, see Figure~\ref{fig:compact_exhaustion} for an illustration.
+Recall from Definition~\ref{DefinitionInducedSubgraph} that the adjacency relations in $\mGraph_{\mv,n}$ are chosen to mirror those in $\mGraph$.
+Then by construction $(\mGraph_{\mv,n})_{n\in\N}$ is a compact exhaustion of $\mGraph$.
+In fact, more is true: if $\mGraph$ has an infinite edge set, then $\mGraph_{\mv,n}$ is \emph{compactly} contained in a proper open subset of $\mGraph_{\mv,n+1}$ for all $n \in \N$. \end{exa}